-San Pedro La Laguna is a small town on the shores of Atitlan Lake, it is situated about 5 hours away from Guatemala City, you need to get to Panajachel Port, and from there, take a boat.
-The town is colorful, and is home for the tz’utujil culture, a nation from Mayan descent that has inhabited this place since before the arrival of the white man in these corners of the world.
-It was in this town where, for a week, within the framework of 20 Fotógrafos Atitlan, I developed, along with two fellow photographers, Morena Pérez (Guatemala) y Charlotte Schmitz (Alemania), an ethnographic exercise about the relationship between the lake and dreams in the tz'utujil culture.
+San Pedro La Laguna is a small town on the shores of Atitlán Lake, it is situated about five hours away from Guatemala City, you need to get to Panajachel Port, and from there, take a boat.
+The town is colorful, and is home for the Tz’utujil culture, a nation from Mayan descent that has inhabited this place since before the arrival of the white man in these corners of the world.
+It was in this town where, for a week, within the framework of 20 Fotógrafos Atitlán, I developed, along with two fellow photographers, Morena Pérez (Guatemala) y Charlotte Schmitz (Germany), an ethnographic exercise about the relationship between the lake and dreams in the Tz'utujil culture.

 Don Salvador is a prominent figure in the community of San Pedro La Laguna and in Atitlán in general.
 He was the person who welcomed us into the town during the opening session of 20 Fotógrafos.
 Manuel had pointed out that he could give us a broader picture of the environmental and political conflict around the lake.
-Although some called him mayor, he isn’t officially one, yet people come to him when there are conflicts, doubts or need for good advice.
+Although some called him mayor, he isn’t officially one, yet people come to him when there are conflicts and doubts, or when in need of good advice.